PolymerLabs/arcs/particles/Tutorial/Kotlin/README.md

 >- *Entity* - Entities are units of data in Arcs.
 They are created, exchanged and modified as means of communication between particles.
 >- *Handle* - Handles allow particles to read, write and listen for data updates.

-That was a lot of dense definitions.
+Those were some dense definitions.
 Let’s take a step back and understand how these concepts work in harmony to create working systems.

 Schemas are used to define the data type.
 Entities are data, defined by a schema (data type).
 We use handles to pass this data between particles.
 The interaction between the handle and particle can be read and/or write.
 But don’t worry about this for the moment, we’ll cover these relationships in more detail in upcoming tutorials.